gravel road going up hill in a canyon

 Pinnacles

-When planning a road trip from Perth to Broome, it’s important to consider what type of accommodation you need.
+When planning a road trip from Perth to Broome, consider what type of accommodation you need.
 There are many options available depending on your budget and travel style.
 For example, budget-friendly options include camping, caravan parks, and hostels.
 For those looking for a comfortable and luxurious stay, there are hotels, resorts, and private rentals to choose from.

 Have you booked accommodation?